brianr747/platform/DesignNotes.md

 ## SQL

 I have minimal SQLite support: series are overwritten completely each time.
-Not much in the way of meta-data.
+Metadata support is improving.

 The only thing I might push for is some form of series update support.Once that is in place, I will then work on refactoring before adding features.